Optimal stopping of a Hilbert space valued diffusion: an infinite dimensional variational inequality: Uniqueness in a particular case

-and with $F(\,\cdot\,)(t)$ replaced by $\langle\langle f(t),\,\cdot\,\rangle\rangle$ as expected by \eqref{dualF} in the limit as $n,\alpha\to\infty$.
-Notice that it is no longer needed to introduce the operator $L_A$ of Section \ref{sec-yos} and its continuous extension; also, $A\Gamma A$ is not necessarily of trace class and hence the analogue of Assumption \ref{ass-Q} in this setting (i.e.\ $Tr\big[A\Gamma A \big]_{\mathcal{H}}<+\infty$), breaks down.
+Notice that conditions \eqref{condth01} are sufficient to guarantee the well posedness of \eqref{dualF} and that it is no longer needed to introduce the operator $L_A$ of Section \ref{sec-yos} and its continuous extension; also, $A\Gamma A$ is not necessarily of trace class and hence the analogue of Assumption \ref{ass-Q} in this setting (i.e.\ $Tr\big[A\Gamma A \big]_{\mathcal{H}}<+\infty$), breaks down.
 However, here we do not need to rely on that assumption since the existence of the Gaussian invariant measure and the particular form of its covariance operator $\Gamma$ (cf.\ \eqref{def-gamma}) substantially simplify the bilinear form.